-Only code-breakers could probably fully understand the fee structure operated by French notaires, which is why you may sometimes be overcharged.*
+Only code-breakers could probably fully understand the fee structure operated by French notaires, so the risk of being overcharged should not be under-estimated.

 Most readers will be aware of the central role of the French notaire in property conveyancing, although fewer will recognise them as the de facto family legal advisor.